a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 return ((status == "1") == allow) end
 ```

 We can use these two functions to implement a more-complex set of conditions.
 This example, suggested by @parkerc, checks the temperature in three different rooms.
 If any of the temperatures are out of range, checkTemp(device,min,max,true) returns false.
-In this case we check if the switch controlling our heating is off and, if so, allow the scene to run to turn it on.
+In this case we check if the switch controlling our heating is off and, if so, allow the scene to run to turn it on:

 ```lua
 if checkTemp(123,18,22,true) and checkTemp(124,18,22,true) and checkTemp(125,18,22,true)